Sajan-Mahla/HWS-app-s/README.md

 - change gradient by tapping the screen
 - long press it to save it
 - history button as it is mandate

+### 2️⃣4️⃣ MindMapr - You got the MIND, Map is upto ME.
+- make mind map in your own iOS device
+- Minimal and best colors
+- make it as long as you want
 ---
 ### ⏳ More coming soon...